jessparnow/HTML-Css-code-refactor/README.md

-# HTML-Css-code-refactor
+# Horiseon Homepage

-## Motivation
+## Objective

-Cleaning up code on the homepage of a Social Media Marketing group and adding accesiibility measures to make it easier to read and understand for people with disabilities.
+Bringing a demo page for a branding company up to accesibility standards without losing anything from the original page.<br>
+Condesing the original code into a easier to follow format.

+### Method
+Research accesibility tags.
+Changed div tags to more specific tags and used new tags to edit CSS to a more condensed format.

 ### Code Style